BY CORINA SAHLIN

 Optional: Cheese Wax

-I usually vacuum seal my cheese before I put it in my cheese cave, but many people will wax theirs.
+I usually vacuum seal my cheese before I put it in my cheese cave, but many people use cheese wax.
 There are advantages and disadvantages to both, and I will talk about that later.

 I’m not talking about mold you find on old bread or in the corner of the shower.
 I’m talking about the mold you use for pressing cheese.
 Usually, it’s a food-grade plastic container with holes in it for draining out whey.
 You can also find stainless steel molds.